Lake Annecy from Talloires © French Moments

 The “Petit Lac” seen from Roc de Chère © French Moments

 Due to a favourable climate, Mediterranean and mountain species of animals share the same home.
-This has led to the creation of a natural reserve where typical forest wild life (wild boar, deer, squirrels, woodpeckers, reptiles and butterflies) live.
+This has led to creating a natural reserve where typical forest wildlife (wild boar, deer, squirrels, woodpeckers, reptiles and butterflies) live.

 Roc de Chère - Lake Annecy © French Moments